lofstranbjorn/NETN-FAFD/pages/01.introduction/01.basics/docs.md

 * NETN MSDL
 * NETN Weather

+!
+In HLA 4 (IEEE 1516-201x) object classes can be extended by adding attributes the the existing class.
+!
+In HLA Evolved (IEEE 1516-2010) the attributes were added by subclassing RPR-FOM classes to ! add attributes.
+!
+In IEEE 1516-2000 and HLA v1.3 the was no FOM Module concept and the additional attributes were added ! by directly modifying the FOM.

 ### Federation Agreements

 A Federation Agreement is a specification of how FOM Modules and HLA services should be used to support a distributed simulation.
 This tutorial specifies best practices and federation agreements for typical NETN FAFD based federations in support of Staff Training